Simpatico. A person who is likeable and easy to get on with. Someone who is characterised by shared attributes or interests; they’re compatible.

 It is super hard to pretend to like someone you don’t, but even harder to pretend to not like someone when you really do.
 What is the worst that could happen?
-They say no. Fine, you move on.
-There will undoubtedly come a stage where you need to spill your feelings though.
+They say no, fine, you move on.
+There will undoubtedly come a stage where you need to spill your feelings.
 One person in the relationship always has to first, that’s just the natural order of things.
 The worrying thing is that it’s not telling him or her how you feel that scares you.
 What will their response be?
-Just try it.
-It’ll be okay.
-Put your heart out there.
+Just try it, it’ll be okay, put your heart out there.

 One day, you’ll look at that person and you see something different than you did the day or night before.
-It’s almost a switch.
-It’s been turned on.
-Now you know.
+It’s almost a switch but now it’s been turned on, now you know.
 The person who was just a friend is now so much more and maybe the only person that you can ever imagine yourself with.